-"May we never, never dare, What were not to say we are."
+" May we never, never dare, What we re not to say we are."

 I value a Christian more by his faith of adherence than I do by his faith of assurance.
-I bless God for assurance; but if I can see the faith of adherence, that the man feels that it is by the gospel of God that God is his happy home, and anticipates Jerusalem as his happy home while he cannot, perhaps, yet call it his, yet if that be revealed to him there stands the promise, "That he might deliver them who through fear of death were all their lifetime subject to bondage."
-"Do as you have said."
-"And they shall move no more;" no. It is a mercy to be delivered from that which is injurious and ruinous, a great mercy; but to be moved from the love of God, never; to be moved from the Christ of God, "Lord, to whom shall we go? you have the words of eternal life;" to be moved from the gospel, never.
-"Be you steadfast, immoveable, always abounding in the work of the Lord."
-"Neither shall the children of wickedness afflict them anymore, as before."
-The Israelites were held in Egyptian bondage, could not get to the promised land; now, the people of God cannot be held back by the enemy, not vitally.
-We may be held back from preaching, and from hearing, and from reading; but we cannot be deprived of praying, we cannot be deprived of access to God.
-Oh, I don't know that, say some: men may kill you.
+I bless God for assurance; but if I can see the faith of adherence, that the man feels that it is by the gospel of God that God is his happy home, and anticipates Jerusalem as his happy home. while he cannot, perhaps, yet call it his, yet if that be revealed to him there stands the promise, "That he might deliver them who through fear of death were all their lifetime subject to bondage."
+"Do as thou hast said."
+"And they shall move no more;" no. It is a mercy to be delivered from that which is injurious and ruinous, a great mercy; but to be moved from the love of God, never; to be moved from the Christ of God,-"Lord, to whom shall we go? thou hast the words of eternal life;" to be moved from the gospel, never.
+"Be ye steadfast, immoveable, always abounding in the work of the Lord."
+"Neither shall the children of wickedness afflict them any more, as beforetime."
+The Israelites were held in Egyptian bondage,-could not get to the promised land; now, the people of God cannot be held back by the enemy, not vitally.
+We may be held back from preaching, and from hearing, and from reading; but we cannot be deprived of praying,--we cannot be deprived of access to God.
+Oh.
+I don't know that, say some : men may kill you.
 Would that stop my thoughts?
 I should have better thoughts than ever.
 Would that sever me from God?
 "Absent from the body, present with the Lord."
 The apostle saw no purgatory, no; he saw no evil awaiting the saints after the last enemy which is within reach.
-Therefore, the son of wickedness, as we stand in Christ Jesus, cannot afflict us.
-"This is the will of him that sent me, that of all he has given me I should lose nothing."
+Therefore the son of wickedness, as we stand in Christ Jesus, cannot afflict us.
+"This is the will of him that sent me, that of all he hath given me I should lose nothing."
 The promises are safe there, the people are safe, everything is safe.
-Though the son of wickedness may afflict us in our circumstances, in our families, in our reputation, in our life, and the devil be as hard as he can upon us when we come to die; yet, as we stand in Christ, there no plague shall come near our dwelling, there the enemy is defeated, there it is you shall tread upon the lion; the dragon, the adder, and the young lion you shall trample under foot, and rejoice that there you are safe, and safe for ever.
-"Do as you have said."
+Though the son of wickedness may afflict us in our circumstances, in our families, in our reputation, in our life, and the devil be as hard as he can upon us when we come to die; yet, as we stand in Christ, there no plague shall come nigh our dwolling, there the enemy is defeated. there it is thou shalt tread upon the lion; the dragon, the adder, and the young lion thou shalt trample under foot, and rejoice that there thou art safe, and safe for ever.
+"Do as thou hast said."
 These are things the Lord has said.